DeadmanXXXII/Fragmentor/README.md

 You can forward traffic through them (like a proxy).

-Use tools like Sequencer to replay the packets.
+Use tools like Sequencer to replay the packets in an order or?

 Execution won’t happen automatically unless: